 There are a series of standards on methods of testing of soils.
 It has been recognized that reliable and inter-comparable test results can be obtained only with the standard testing equipment capable of giving the desired level of accuracy.
 With this objective, a series of specifications covering the requirements of equipment used for testing soils have been published to encourage their development and manufacturing in the country.

-The equipment covered in this standard is used for conducting the in situ standard penetration test in soils in accordance with IS 2131 ‘Standard penetration test of soil — Method of test (second revision)’ (under preparation).
+The equipment covered in this standard is used for conducting the in-situ standard penetration test in soils in accordance with IS 2131 ‘Standard penetration test of soil — Method of test (second revision)’ (under preparation).

 This standard was first published in 1980.
 The present revision has been taken up with a view to incorporate the modifications found necessary as a result of experience gained in the use of this standard.
 Also, in this revision, the standard has been brought into latest style and format of Indian Standards, and references to Indian Standards, wherever applicable have been updated.
 The other major modifications incorporated in this revision of the standard are given below:

-The title of the standard has been changed from ‘Specification for split spoon sampler’ to ‘Split spoon sampler for standard penetration test of soil — Specification’.
+The title of the standard has been changed from ‘Specification for split spoon sampler’ to ‘Split spoon sampler for standard penetration test of soil — Specification’;

-Length and the other dimensions of the sampler have been modified in line with the current good practice.
+Length and the other dimensions of the sampler have been modified in line with the current good practice;

 Composite samplers, that is, split spoon sampler with liner have not been permitted for conducting standard penetration test.
 Accordingly, the various figures have been modified removing the liner.
 Also, the figure of the liner has been deleted.
 Marking clause has also been modified to delete marking of type of sampler.
-However, considering that split spoon sampler with liner may be used in special cases for sampling for other purposes, a suitable provision has been added.
+However, considering that split spoon sampler with liner may be used in special cases for sampling for other purposes, a suitable provision has been added; and